owenshen24/golb/contents/muse/Neural-Networks-1.md

 ![a graph with nodes, one after another](/images/computational_graph2.svg)

-Now we've added two more steps:
+Now we've added one more step:

 $f_0 = X = \text{input}$